Professional sports leagues in the United States: Women's National Basketball Association (WNBA)

+In 2024, the WNBA saw major increases in attendance and media interest, much of this credited to the arrival of college basketball icon Caitlin Clark in the league.

 Minor leagues

 Several of the major sports leagues in the United States have other professional leagues in tiers below them.
 For example, Major League Baseball has an extensive "farm system" of minor league teams.
-Similarly, below Major League Soccer (as of 2022) are the Division II USL Championship and three Division III leagues—USL League One, the National Independent Soccer Association, and MLS Next Pro.
+Similarly, below Major League Soccer (as of 2025) are the Division II USL Championship and two Division III leagues—USL League One and MLS Next Pro.
+The National Independent Soccer Association had been another third-level league before disputes with the United States Soccer Federation led to it only playing a cup tournament in 2025; it plans to resume full-season play in 2026.